 How to back up your site (without any hassle)

-- Automatic daily and real-time backups of your entire site without the need for development experience.
+- Real-time backups of your entire site without the need for development experience.

-- Off-site storage, so if something happens to your server, you can still restore a backup, even if your site is completely down.
+- Off-site storage on WordPress.com’s secure infrastructure so if something happens to your server, you can still restore a backup, even if your site is completely down.

 - Access to the activity log, so you can understand every change to your store and who made it.

-- Restore your site from anywhere with Jetpack Backup and the WordPress mobile app.
+- The ability to restore your site from anywhere with Jetpack VaultPress Backup and the Jetpack mobile app.

 What we really love about Jetpack is that you can just set it and forget it.
 Once backups are activated, your data will be saved automatically, and you never have to think about it or touch the settings again.